planetpern/talk_like_a_pirate/README.md

 ```

-let str1 = 'I can\'t believe you\'d rather play with that damn pirate talk thing than have sex with a beautiful woman.'
+let str = 'I can\'t believe you\'d rather play with that damn pirate talk thing than have sex with a beautiful woman.'

-talk_like_a_pirate(str1)
+talk_like_a_pirate(str)

 // I don't be belivein' you'd rather play wi' that damn genteman o' fortune talk th'n' than be makein' tha beast wi' two backs wi' a beautiful wench.
 Arrrgh, Jim lad.